sayali1812/Patterns-In-CPP/README.md

 # Patterns-in-CPP C++
-This code consists of various patterns in c++ like diamond, Traingle, square with a diamond
+This code consists of various patterns in c++ like diamond, Triangle, square with a diamond

 You will understand the code better if you just replace the black space with any alphabet/character.